Crisis in Burundi: 112,000 Refugees Have Crossed into Tanzania, Rwanda and the DRC

 Furthermore, women are especially susceptible to gender-based violence in Burundi, particularly when they’re traveling to a refugee camp, and the risk of violence continues once they’re settled in a camp.
 Reports from staff at the Nyarugusu camp in Tanzania indicate hundreds of assaults against women have taken place in transit from Burundi to the camp, and the International Rescue Committee aid workers report an increase in reports of sexual violence and assault — both in Burundi and during women’s journeys to seek refuge.

 The Burundian crisis could become an even larger conflict and humanitarian crisis.
 Regardless of the direction it takes, though, it is highly important to ensure the unique needs of women and children are met.
-In the Burundian case, women and children compose the vast majority of refugees, and failing to tailor humanitarian assistance to their specific needs will be especially perilous.
+In the Burundian case, women and children comprise the vast majority of refugees, and failing to tailor humanitarian assistance to their specific needs will be especially perilous.
 UNFPA, the International Rescue Committee, and other organizations are trying to ensure their needs are met by distributing hygiene supply kits and reproductive health kits at refugee camps, and aid groups are stocking rape treatment kits and conducting sexual assault screenings at the camps.

 But considering the vast number of refugees that continue to flee Burundi, these resources need to be readily increased, and more needs to be done to prevent gender-based violence.
 Women’s safety must be ensured both at refugee camps and in transit to them, including providing enough means for sustenance within camps so women don’t have to travel outside of them to search for firewood and put their own safety at risk.